wvlet/wvlet/website/blog/2024-12-30-release-2024-9/index.md

 ## Why Wvlet?

 At Treasure Data, we process over 3 million SQL queries daily.
-Managing this volume of queries and helping users (including LLM) write efficient queries presents significant challenges.
+Managing this volume of queries while helping users (including LLM) write efficient queries presents significant challenges.

 The primary challenges lies in SQL's syntax: its syntactic order doesn't match the actual data flow.
-This mismatch makes debugging complex and deeply nested queries difficult, even for SQL experts. _[A Critique of Modern SQL And A Proposal Towards A Simple and Expressive Query Language (CIDR '24)](https://www.cidrdb.org/cidr2024/papers/p48-neumann.pdf)_ highlights this issue clearly:
+This mismatch makes debugging complex and deeply nested queries difficult, even for SQL experts. _[A Critique of Modern SQL And A Proposal Towards A Simple and Expressive Query Language (CIDR '24)](https://www.cidrdb.org/cidr2024/papers/p48-neumann.pdf)_ illustrates this issue clearly:

 <center>
 ![semantic-order](./sql-semantic-order.png)
 </center>

-Additionally, the SQL standard (e.g., SQL-92) is limited in scope and lacks essential software engineering features for managing multiple queries, including:
+Additionally, the SQL standard (e.g., SQL-92) is limited in scope and lacks essential software engineering features for managing multiple queries.
+For example, SQL has:
 - No built-in support for reusing and generating queries.
 - No extension point for multi-query optimization, such as incremental processing and pipeline execution like dbt.
 - No built-in debugging or testing capabilities.